ArpitaChatterjee/ArpitaChatterjee/README.md

 ### I'm [Arpita Chatterjee]

-I'm a 3rd Undergraduate Student at SRM Institute of Science and Technology.
+I'm a Final Year Undergraduate Student at SRM Institute of Science and Technology.

 - 🌱 I’m currently learning Machine Learning and Computer Vision.
 - 👯 I’m looking to collaborate with projects where i can enhance my knowledge and skills in the field of ML.